PalinaP/the_gossip_project_rails_int_part2/README.md

 rails server

-* To visit the website write in your browser search bar: localhost:3000/home
+* To visit the website write in your browser search bar: localhost:3000/gossips

-you can naviagte through the following pages with the navbar: localhost:3000/home localhost:3000/team localhost:3000/contact
+* Use the navbar to naviagte through the different pages

-* You can also visit a welcome page customized with your name at: localhost:3000/welcom/yourname
+* User the Sign In / Log In buttons to create a user session